Spain poised for tough no-smoking law.

 Spain's lawmakers voted for tough smoking ban.

-allowed to light up on television broadcasts, near hospitals or in the school playgrounds.
-The
+casts, near hospitals or in the school playgrounds.
+Thebill, was passed

-but the new law tightens restrictions introduced in 2006 by forbidding smoking in any enclosed public space.
+law tightens restrictions introduced in 2006 by forbidding smoking in any enclosed public space.
 Tuesday's

-vote rejected a Senate amendment to allow casinos to have smoking
+vote rejected a Senate amendment to allow casinos to have smoking areas.

-anti-smoking law prohibited smoking in the workplace, it came under fire for letting bar and restaurant owners choose
+place, it came under fire for letting bar and restaurant owners choose

 Source: BBC News 22 December 2010

 Spain has introduced one of Europe's toughest smoking bans that even prohibits

 like children's playgrounds and outside hospitals.
 Fines for breaking the ban, which took effect in January

 2010, range from 30 euros to 600,000 euros.
 Aside from playgrounds and

 hospitals, smoking is also banned in bars, restaurants, disco, casinos